 Youth at St. Alban’s have many opportunities to serve our brothers and sisters in Christ, both here in the DC area and in our region.
 Programs like the Salvation Army’s Grate Patrol and the Appalachian Service Project (ASP) help address the chronic issues of homelessness, hunger and substandard housing.
 Friends are always welcome to these events.
 Our youth rank both Grate Patrol and ASP as two of the key ways they put their faith into action.

 For over a decade St. Alban's youth have participated in Grate Patrol.
 One of our youth groups participates each month in rotation, meeting on the 2nd Friday of each month from September to June.
 We distribute the food we’ve prepared and often other items that have been collected.
 We put the food directly in the hands of the homeless of our nation’s capital.
 The connection to our baptismal covenant is made real over and over again.
 Learn more about Youth Grate Patrol.

 This week-long annual mission trip takes youth ages 14-18 and their adult mentors to locations in rural Appalachia to repair homes in some of the poorest counties in our country.
 Working with the Appalachia Service Project, St. Alban’s youth and adult volunteers have donated over 2000 hours of labor, helping to make homes warmer, safer and drier for our brothers and sisters in Christ.
-Read what some of our youth missioners have to say about the experience.
-Register NOW to go on the 2017 ASP trip.
-Youth registration and adult registration is now open.
+See what some of our youth missioners have to say about the experience.

 St. Alban’s was the first Episcopal church in the Diocese of Washington to participate in this mission trip.
 The life-changing experiences of our youth led to ASP becoming a Diocesan-wide youth mission opportunity.
 The mission trip is typically scheduled for the third week in June.
-For more information, contact Deborah Potter.
+For more information, contact the Rev'd Geoffrey Hoare.